ryanhulke/Chess-AI/readme.md

-# Searchless Chess with Categorical Gaussian Distribution Value Prediction

-Pytorch implementation of the papers [Grandmaster-Level Chess Without Search](https://arxiv.org/pdf/2402.04494) and [Stop Regressing: Training Value Functions via
-Classification for Scalable Deep RL](https://arxiv.org/pdf/2403.03950).
-A chess model is trained to predict the action value of a given board state and action by converting the value target to a Gaussian distribution and using categorical cross-entropy loss.

 ## Architecture Overview
-- The transformer is trained on a Gaussian distribution over action-values
+- The transformer ([Grandmaster-Level Chess Without Search](https://arxiv.org/pdf/2402.04494)) is trained on a Gaussian distribution over action-values ([Stop Regressing: Training Value Functions via Classification for Scalable Deep RL](https://arxiv.org/pdf/2403.03950))
 - this allows us to frame it as a classification problem, and we can then use cross-entropy loss
 - using the Gaussian instead of one-hot encoded discrete action-values stabilizes training